Forward Contracts: Lock In Your Exchange Rate

 Currency markets can change quickly, sometimes in your favour but often not.
 When making a large international payment, even a small movement in the rate can mean paying much more than expected.
 A forward contract puts you in control.

-• Protect against volatility: markets jump around all the time.
-By fixing your rate now, you don’t have to stress about it later.
+• Protect against volatility: Markets jump around all the time.
+By fixing your rate now, you don't have to stress about it later.

-• Budget with certainty: no guesswork.
-You’ll know the exact amount months before you need to pay.
+• Budget with certainty: No guesswork.
+You'll know the exact amount months before you need to pay.

-• Plan ahead: fix today’s rate and make the transfer later, whenever the payment is due.
+• Plan ahead: Fix today's rate and make the transfer later, whenever the payment is due.

 How it works